- EU nationals

 As a rule, all foreigners require visas for stays of more than three months or stays leading to gainful employment.
 Exemptions apply to EU and EEA (European Economic Area) citizens and Swiss nationals.

-Furthermore, citizens of Australia, Canada, Israel, Japan, New Zealand, the Republic of Korea and the United States of America may obtain any residence permit that may be required after entering Germany.
+Furthermore, citizens of Australia, Canada, Israel, Japan, New Zealand, the Republic of Korea, the United Kingdom and the United States of America may obtain any residence permit that may be required after entering Germany.
 Citizens of all other countries planning a longer stay in Germany must apply for visas at the competent mission before arriving in the country.
 Such visa applications must be approved by the relevant foreigners authority in Germany, i.e. the foreigners authority in the place where the applicant intends to take up residence.
 If the approval of the foreigners authority is necessary before a visa can be issued, the procedure can take up to three months, in some cases longer, since the foreigners authority will often consult other authorities (e.g. the Federal Employment Agency).
 Missions may only issue visas once they have obtained the approval of the foreigners authority.

 Visas entitling holders to take up gainful employment often do not require the approval of the foreigners authority, which speeds up the application process.